Thesis title: Faith and Feminism: Irene Dunne’s Stardom, 1930-52

-Ciara is a second year PhD candidate working under the supervision of Dr. David Sorfa and Professor Jolyon Mitchell.
-Her research focusses on the stardom of the actress Irene Dunne (1898-1990), with a particular interest in Dunne's independent persona, and political and religious beliefs.
+Ciara is a final year PhD candidate working under the supervision of Dr. David Sorfa and Professor Jolyon Mitchell.
+Her doctoral thesis studies the life and work of the American actress Irene Dunne (1898-1990).

 Bachelor of Music (Hons) - First Class - The University of Edinburgh

 MSc Film Studies - Distinction - The University of Edinburgh